felix-hilden/tekore/readme.rst

 We welcome new contributors to Tekore!
 If you've found a bug or would like to propose a feature, please submit an `issue <https://github.com/felix-hilden/tekore/issues>`_.
-Those that would like to get involved beyond that can clone the repository and install it as an editable Python package.
+Those who would like to get more involved may start by cloning the repository and installing it as an editable package.

 .. code:: sh